haroldthimbleby/improving-science/README.md

-# copy through text before %replace%
+# copy through text before %today-date%
 # All data and files for the paper "Improving science that uses code"
 ### NB README.md is generated from README.md-src by running `make readme`